futoin/specs/draft/ftn16_citool.md

     * 'gulp'
     * 'bower'
 * .package - [], content of package relative to project root.
 Default: [ "." ]
-* .writeable - [], list of read-write paths (must be empty/missing in deployment package)
+* .writeable - [], list of read-write dirctory paths (must be empty/missing in deployment package)
 * .main - {], list of named entry points {}
     * .type - "php", "node", "python" and "php-cli" (auto-detect by default)
     * .path - file (not required in some cases, e.g. php-fpm)